poprazvan17/dot-authorization/docs/book/v3/overview.md

 # Overview

-`dot-authentication` is DotKernel's authentication base package which define interfaces for authentication services to be used with DotKernel applications.
+`dot-authentication` is DotKernel's authorization base package which define interfaces for authentication services to be used with DotKernel applications.